aappddeevv/http-client/README.md

+# http-client

-odata-client - a scalajs odata client for browsers and servers.
+A simplee simple scalajs client for browsers and servers.
+It includes the http layer and odata layer.
+The http layer can be used independently of the odata layer.

 NOTE: EXTRACTION AND REFACTORING IS IN PROGRESS